uvworkspace/uvw-node/lib/README.md

 Gather some common node.js utils here

-  - for quick references, instead of repeat googling/greping
+  - for quick references, instead of repeatedly googling/greping